mjfrigaard/sharing-your-work/manuscript/00intro.md

 Now that we've shown you all this cool stuff, we want to tell you why we wrote this book,

-***"You've found something cool on the internet, but you have no idea what it took to make it." ***
+***"You've found something cool on the Internet, but you have no idea what it took to make it." ***

-There are a ton of really great resources on the internet right now for learning data science (see [here](https://www.coursera.org/learn/r-programming), [here](https://www.edx.org/learn/r-programming), and [here](https://www.udacity.com/course/data-analysis-with-r--ud651)).
+There are a ton of really great resources on the Internet right now for learning data science (see [here](https://www.coursera.org/learn/r-programming), [here](https://www.edx.org/learn/r-programming), and [here](https://www.udacity.com/course/data-analysis-with-r--ud651)).
 Many of these courses are fantastic--they can teach you programming languages, website design, database management, statistics, and machine learning.
 But we sometimes found the sheer volume of these courses can be overwhelming for audiences who are wanting to understand how these technologies fit together.

 We decided to take a step back and write a book that describes a data science workflow, or *shows how these tools work together*.
 We'll show you how R, RStudio, Git, & Github can be used to create elegant yet durable data analysis projects.